 Increased transparency of GAC-related activities

 6.1.
-The ATRT2 recommends that the Board work jointly with the GAC, through the BGRI, to consider a number of actions to make its deliberations more transparent and better understood to the ICANN community.
+ATRT2 recommends that the Board work jointly with the GAC, through the Board-GAC Recommendation Implementation Working Group (BGRI-WG), to consider a number of actions to make its deliberations more transparent and better understood to the ICANN community.
 Where appropriate, ICANN should provide the necessary resources to facilitate the implementation of specific activities in this regard.
-Examples of activities that GAC could consider to improve transparency and understanding include:
+Examples of activities that the GAC could consider to improve transparency and understanding include:

 Convening “GAC 101” or information sessions for the ICANN community, to provide greater insight into how individual GAC members prepare for ICANN meetings in national capitals, how the GAC agenda and work priorities are established, and how GAC members interact intersessionally and during GAC meetings to arrive at consensus GAC positions that ultimately are forwarded to the ICANN Board as advice;

-Publishing agendas for GAC meetings, conference calls, etc., on the GAC website seven days in advance of the meetings and publishing meeting minutes on the GAC website with seven days after each meeting or conference call.
+Publishing agendas for GAC meetings, conference calls, etc., on the GAC website seven days in advance of the meetings and publishing meeting minutes on the GAC website within seven days after each meeting or conference call.

 Updating and improving the GAC website to more accurately describe GAC activities, including intersessional activities, as well as publishing all relevant GAC transcripts, positions and correspondence;

 Considering whether and how to open GAC conference calls to other stakeholders to observe and participate, as appropriate.
-This could possibly be accomplished through the participation of liaisons from other AC’s and SO’s to the GAC, once that mechanism has been agreed and implemented;
+This could possibly be accomplished through the participation of liaisons from other ACs and SOs to the GAC, once that mechanism has been agreed upon and implemented;

 Considering how to structure GAC meetings and work intersessionally so that during the three public ICANN meetings a year the GAC is engaging with the community and not sitting in a room debating itself;